Table Of Contents

 The Cisco 880 series ISRs support Version 3 of IGMP snooping.

-IGMPv3 provides supports for source filtering, which enables a multicast receiver host to signal to a router which groups the receiver host wants to receive multicast traffic from, and from which sources this traffic is expected.
+IGMPv3 provides support for source filtering, which enables a multicast receiver host to signal to a router from which groups the receiver host is to receive multicast traffic, and from which sources this traffic is expected.
 Enabling the IGMPv3 feature with IGMP snooping on Cisco ISRs provides Basic IGMPv3 Snooping Support (BISS).
 BISS provides constrained flooding of multicast traffic in the presence of IGMPv3 hosts.
 This support constrains traffic to approximately the same set of ports as IGMPv2 snooping does with IGMPv2 hosts.
 The constrained flooding only considers the destination multicast address.

 Storm Control